artsy/artsy.github.io/README.md

 ## Deploying

 Travis CI will automatically deploy when new commits are pushed to the `source` branch, so you shouldn't need to deploy from your local computer.
-However, if you need to deploy locally, the `rake deploy` command is availble.
+However, if you need to deploy locally, the `rake deploy` command is available.

 ## Authoring an Article